apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>specify the time point to restore, with UTC as the time zone.</p>
+<p>Refers to the specific time point for restoration, with UTC as the time zone.</p>
 </td>
 </tr>
 <tr>